Loading...

 Top 10 International Source Markets (2025)

-Source: Sabah Tourism Board
+Source: Sabah Tourism Board — Visitor Arrivals by Nationality 2025 (preliminary)

 KKIA terminal arrivals hall with international passengers and signage

-KKIA Terminal — 78% of visitors
+KKIA Terminal — the main gateway

 Modern cruise ship docked at Kota Kinabalu passenger terminal with tourists disembarking